tianyulll/AAVengeRReportCode/README.md

 # AAVengeRReportCode

 This tool kit generates a standarized, reproducible report from AAVengeR outputs.
+`reference` folder contains required reference data for calculating random integration site distribution. \
+`sampleReport` contains a sample output by running the toolkit on tak981 dataset. \
+`createRandomPercentage.r` is not required.
+It was used to build reference dataset.

 Usage: `Rscript createAAVReport.R -i DeJongMice.rds -o test -r test1`